You asked, we listened. Follower question of the week.

 Mashed Potato Mash Up.
 Substitute half the potatoes you normally use for mashed cauliflower.
 Where cauliflower is lighter than potatoes, your dish will be less caloric, and have more fiber.
 Alternatively, you can forgo the mashed potatoes completely and serve up a cauliflower mash, AKA a Step 1 Approved version of mashed potatoes.

 Measure it out.
-Vegetables are inherently healthy—until you soak them in oil, that is.
+Vegetables are inherently low calorie—until you soak them in oil, that is.
 Just one tablespoon of oil has 135 calories and 15 grams of fat.
 Instead of eye-balling it, utilize your measuring cup to avoid using excessive amounts of oil when roasting or sautéing vegetables.

 Make mindful substitutions while cooking; replace sour cream with Greek yogurt.
 Opt for fat-free creamer instead of regular and use unsweetened almond milk in place of other dairy products.
 When baking, try swapping unsweetened applesauce for oil in a recipe.

 Go topless.
 By making pie recipes that are open faced (i.e. do not have that top layer of crust) you’re actively slimming the recipe down.
-One slice of pecan pie can set you back about 500 calories and 30 grams of sugar, meaning there’s over 7 teaspoons of sugar in just one slice!
-This damage can be partially reduced by taking off the top layer of crust.
+One slice of pecan pie can is about 500 calories and 30 grams of sugar, meaning there’s over 7 teaspoons of sugar in just one slice!
+This can be optimized by partially reduced by taking off the top layer of crust.
 But don’t stop there, take it one step further and go crustless with this recipe.

 FORGET THEM – HOW YOU’RE STAYING ON TRACK